 Be careful about some of the advice you get about what equipment to take to the Galapagos.
 Everyone assumes that because the animals are so approachable you just need a mid-range or standard zoom.
-Things are more complicated than that, and you should spend some time thinking carefully about what you bring and why.
-Before we get to some specific recommendations, let me warm up the WayBack machine and take you back to what I did over the years:
+Things are much more complicated than that, and you should spend some time thinking carefully about what you bring and why.

 (The odd choice of three lens mounts was dictated by carrying things I was reviewing at the time.
-Normalized, I would have carried a D5100 instead of the G3.)
+Normalized, I would have carried another Nikon DSLR instead of the Fujifilm and Olympus cameras.)

 Three or four cameras on every trip.
 That may seem like a lot, but when you compare that to the amount you’ll spend getting to the Galapagos, you’ll notice that your camera investment still may only represent only a fraction of the travel expense.
 Besides, I’ll bet that you probably have most, if not all, the camera equipment you’ll be taking.
 Use my comments here to round out your shooting arsenal, if necessary.